mjstraughan/CubingHistory/docs/3x3/Methods/Waterman.md

   - Bottom layer corners
   - Remaining edges.

 >Much of this information is found in David Singmaster's *Notes on Rubik's 'Magic Cube'*.
 I reached out to Georges Helm, who owns copies of these books.
 He kindly wrote out the steps of the methods in each book.
+Waterman and Kraamer's development of the Waterman method is likely the most thorough of them all with hundreds of edge solving algorithms developed, full CLL, and a recognition method for CLL.